 About 3 years ago I decided to really take charge of my health.
-I felt like one of the ways to really push myself was to track my calories during workouts, and the easiest way to do this was to purchase a smartwatch.
+I felt like one of the ways to really push myself was to track my calories during workouts, and the easiest way to do that was to purchase a smartwatch.
 I didn’t need any of the fancy smartwatches so I purchased a FitBit, which while great for the first year – didn’t have all the amenities I really wanted.
 Wanted not needed.
 My unnecessary upgrade was to an Apple Watch, which I lost while hiking two years later.

-My initial gut reaction after losing it was to be upset, stressed and a feeling of acute loss.
+My initial gut reaction after losing it was to be upset, stressed, and a feeling of acute loss.
 If you think it sounds like I’m talking about missing a limb – you’re absolutely right.
 I had become so attached to a hunk of plastic and aluminum, that not having it on my wrist all of my waking hours made me feel naked.
 The forced separation with my AppleWatch allowed me to see that it caused me some serious stress and anxiety.
 Don’t get me wrong- I got another one, but now I recognize it needs to stay in its proper place and not be worn all the time.

 OLD UNHEALTHY HABITS